-- An intention that a stock option may be granted in specified cases;
+- An intention that a stock option or grant may be granted in specified cases;

 - The number of shares to be issued or transferred in the case of exercising the stock option;